jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 As a little extra, @sgv could be expanded with retention policies like those present in @ldes @bib:ldes.

+== Use Case: No Collection Claims Resource

+Now that the details are understood, we sketch 3 cases of handling resources that are not claimed.
+We propose either notifying the owner, or letting the client assume a location, or to deny the operation.

+=== Notification

+When the owner would like to receive a notification when a resource is not claimed by their pod, they would create a "@sgv notification" collection.
+That collection would have a resource description that matches any resource and a corresponding save condition of "only stored when not redundant".
+If the pod owner wants to force a client into this, the root resource collection would need a client control to be set to "no control".
+When the user of the client is also the pod owner, the client could provide the user with a popup requesting to handle the notification.

+=== Assume

+In the case that a pod owner would want the client to assume the location, root resource collection would need a policy less strict than "no control".
+In addition, no notification collection as described above can be resent if the client control would be "allowed when not claimed".

+=== Deny

+In case the pod owner never wants to save a resource that cannot be saved by their @sgv description, the root resource collection would need to have a client control of "no control" and no notification collection should be made.

 // === Pitfalls of Shape Trees
 // text